 If you are not sure if you need to inform us of a change, it is in your best interest to do so.
 Failure to promptly notify ASQA of a material change or event can constitute a breach of the National Vocational Education and Training Regulator Act 2011.

 Use asqanet to notify ASQA of any of major material changes or events.

-Updating current principal place of business and existing delivery site records
+Updating current principal place of business and existing delivery site records (update address)

 Currently, principal place of business and existing delivery site records are viewable, but unable to be edited directly in asqanet.